EthanNValencia/currency-converter-2023/README.md

 Front: React, Material UI, Axios, SciChart(?), amCharts5(?),

-Back: Spring Boot, Spring Actuator, Spring Security, Spring Cloud, Resilience4J, Devtools, OpenFeign, SLF4J, JUnit, Mockito, Kafka(?), Docker, Kubernetes, MongoDB, ~~MySQL~~(I want thinking about using MySQL for user credentials, like how Keycloak uses Postgres, but why not not just use Mongo?),
+Back: Spring Boot, Spring Actuator, Spring Security, Spring Cloud, Resilience4J, Devtools, OpenFeign, SLF4J, JUnit, Mockito, Kafka(?), Docker, Kubernetes, database?

+MongoDB? - I've been learning a lot about MongoDB.
+I wanted to use it for retrieving large amounts of currency data, particularly data that will be used to populate graphs on the front-end.
+It would probably work great for that.
+However, I think it will cause problems in terms of the other ways that data can be used.
+A possible solution that includes the use of Mongodb is that I could use Postgres or MySQL to store all my data and then generate the graphh data and store it into MongoDB.
+I really want to use MongoDB (as a personal challenge), but I want to use it in a way that makes sense and doesn't cause problems.

 ## Deployment Environments - Complete

 Front: Firebase

 Back: Google Kubernetes Engine